We Analyzed the Future Direction of Antero Midstream Corporation (AM), Here is What We Found

 Opinions of the stock are interesting as 1 analysts out of 11 who provided ratings for Antero Midstream Corporation declared the stock was a “buy,” while 1 rated the stock as “overweight,” 6 rated it as “hold,” and 3 as “sell.”

-The average price from analysts is $6.55, which is -$0.28 below the current price.
+The average price from analysts is $6.55, which is $0.21 above the current price.
 AM currently public float of 313.69M and currently shorts hold a 4.95% ratio of that float.
-Today, the average trading volume of AM was 4.86M shares.
+Today, the average trading volume of AM was 4.88M shares.

 AM’s Market Performance